 As funds are available, the DMI Mobile Lab program is able to offer scholarships to eligible students seeking a BS-EIS degree.
 In addition, applicants must be a current or former Mobile Lab team member in good standing.
 Mobile Lab Scholarship applicants must submit a resume and recommendation letter from DSU faculty member.

 Entertainment Industry Careers

 The entertainment industry is conservatively estimated to be a $25 billion business.
 The industry encompasses a variety of professional areas including recording arts, audio technology, arts management, promotions, and marketing.
 Entertainment Industry Studies at the DMI addresses each of these areas while encouraging exploration and embracing the entrepreneurial spirit.
 Low student-to-instructor ratio, an entrepreneurial philosophy, practicing entertainment professionals on faculty, and unique facilities are some of the benefits to students enrolled in the entertainment industry studies program at the Delta Music institute.
 Delta State’s small college environment gives students ample opportunities for hands-on studio and live event work as well as opportunities to work in various roles with real clients in real-world situations.
 The entertainment industry is a profession that offers more career choices than ever before.
-Here are some of the choices: A & R (Artists & Repertoire) • Agent Representation • Archivist • Distributor • DJ-Remixer • Manager • Music Attorney • Music Editor • Music Executive • Music Journalist • Music Publisher • Music Supervisor • Performing Rights • Producer • Publicist • Recording Engineer • Songwriter • Sound Restoration • Video Game Sound Design
+Here are some of the choices: A & R (Artists & Repertoire) • Agent Representation • Archivist • Distributor • DJ-Remixer • Manager • Entertainment Attorney • Music Editor • Music and Entertainment Executive • Music Journalist • Music Publisher • Music Supervisor • Performing Rights • Producer • Publicist • Recording Engineer • Songwriter • Sound Restoration • Video Game Sound Design